Home CaliforniaCalifornia – General info

 Maccallum House Restaurant

-In a cozy atmosphere, not only the guests of the Maccallum Inn meet in the hotel’s restaurant.
-The kitchen is continental oriented.
+Not only the guests of the Maccallum Inn meet in a cozy atmosphere in the hotel’s own restaurant.
+The cuisine is continental-oriented.

 Address: